BlueSquare23/web-lgsm/docs/DESIGN_RPC.md

 the contents of `/run` are tmpfs and get cleared out on reboots.

 Removing a game server will delete its files (if `remove_files = yes`), cleaning up the systemd service for that game server user.
-And the `uninstall.sh` script will cleanup the `/run/web-lgsm` dir.

 ## Sources